(Latest Update: Mar 9, 2022)

 Same thing applies to the sensor hardware in terms of durability, only now you have moisture to deal with.
 Everything that can be sealed in adhesive lined heat shrink, or potted in epoxy should be, once that hardware has passed your ‘dry’ tests.
 As a general rule no $10 sensor is going to be rated past IP68 which at best gives you 2-3 weeks of operation in the real world before water works it’s way in because of pressure imbalances caused by daily thermal cycling.
 You’d be surprised how easily moisture can wick along the air space ‘between the copper strands’ inside wires.

 You never really know how long a sensor is going to last until you’ve deployed it – no matter what the manufacturer says in the data sheet.
-Even then we usually deploy three of every ‘new’ combination, and if we are lucky we get one complete data set.
-Batteries leak, critters love to chew on things, and whenever humans come across something they’ve not seen before they will pick it up – especially if you had to invest a good deal of time securing your logger in exactly the correct position in the stream, on the tree, etc. We never deploy anything for the research work until it has passed several week-long rapid sampling ‘burn-in’ tests.
+Even then we usually deploy three of every ‘new’ combination, and if we are lucky we get one complete data set for the year.
+Batteries leak, critters love to chew on things, and whenever humans come across something they’ve not seen before they will pick it up – especially if you had to invest a good deal of time securing your logger in exactly the correct position in the stream, on the tree, etc. We never deploy anything for real research until it has passed a several week-long rapid sample ‘burn-in’ test.

 One positive aspect of the relatively loose fit of the Plano box lid is that it lets you run sensor tests quickly if you jumper your sensor module with thin 28-30 gauge wires: